aijphy/object-detection-practice/README.md

     file : selected jpeg file

-The jpg file you send will be saved, then used to generate a predictions.jpg file which displays the YOLO predictions.
+The png file you send will be saved, then used to generate a predictions.jpg file which displays the YOLO predictions.

 The dataset for the pytorch model was not included in the repository in order to save space.